 It is home to 22 of the city’s major parks and over 150 kilometres of trails used for walking, biking, cross-country skiing and more.

-What to do in Edmonton?
-Ice skating, that’s one!
+Things to do in Edmonton: Ice skating

 Get the most out of your winter and take part in some of the most exciting things to do in Edmonton!

 Community leagues citywide often boast a neighborhood arena, but parks like Hawrelak are especially nice for skating.
 If you want to take it indoors, there’s no shortage of recreation centers such as the YMCA, or take your skates to WEM for year-round fun.

 Things to do in Edmonton: TELUS World of Science